slartibardfast/dxfpscap/README.md

 dxfpscap
 =========
-limits 3D Games with QueryPerformanceCounter() API to 30 Frames Per Second
+limits 3D Games with QueryPerformanceCounter() API to arbrtary frame rates

 requires at least a pentium pro for accurate timing API to function

 it is also completely agnostic about VSYNC, frame limit will align if it is enabled.